browntc7/sweetbynature/README.md

     * Password: bynature
     * Privilages all
 1. Create a database named sweetbynature
+1. You may need to run composer dumpautoload to get new migration classes
 1. Run ```php artisan migrate:fresh --seed``` to create your database tables and add users.
 8. Create Magic